 - In a large heavy pot, soak beans overnight in 4 cups of water.
 DO NOT DRAIN.

 Next day - Start cooking beans with ham bone

-- Place the ham bone in the pot with the beans and bring to a boil.
+- Place the ham bone in the pot with the beans, add the other 4 cups of water and bring to a boil.

 - Reduce heat to low and cook for 1½ hours, skimming foam from the top.

 - At the 1½ hour mark, remove the bone and if there is any meat on it, cut it off and set aside.

 Mise en place - during the 1½ hours of cooking beans with ham bone

 - Chop onion and green pepper, set aside.

 - Cube ham, potatoes and butternut squash (calabaza), set aside.